 Sungai Buloh-Kajang (SBK) Line, Malaysia

-The Sungai Buloh - Kajang (SBK) Line is a 51km long rail line that will connect Sungai Buloh, north-west of Kuala Lumpur, with Kajang in the south-east, while passing through the densely populated centre of the federal capital.
+The Sungai Buloh-Kajang (SBK) Line is a 51km railway that will connect Sungai Buloh, north-west of Kuala Lumpur, with Kajang in the south-east, while passing through the densely populated centre of the federal capital.

 SBK Line is part of the Klang Valley mass rapid transit project announced by the Government of Malaysia in December 2010.

 It will be owned by the Government of Malaysia through Syarikat Prasarana Negara Berhad (Prasarana) and operated by RapidKL, a subsidiary of Prasarana.

 Suruhanjaya Pengangkutan Awam Darat (SPAD) / Land Public Transport Commission is the supervisory agency for the project.

 The line will serve 1.2 million people in the Klang Valley who currently have an inadequate rail network.
 There is less than 20km of rail per million people, as opposed to 40km of rail per million people in more public transport oriented countries, such as Singapore, Hong Kong and London.

 Along with integrated bus services, the new line is expected to increase the use of public transport from 17% in 2011 to 50% in 2020.
 The line is expected to carry 442,000 passengers a day.

 Funded by the government, project construction began in April 2012.
 The first phase of the SBK Line began its operations in December 2016, with the second phase scheduled to start running in July 2017.